abustamam/frontend-nanodegree-mobile-portfolio/README.md

 Due to the nature of optimization, files needed to be minified.
 Editing a page then having to minify it each time I edited it really sucked, so I opted to learn how to automate mundane tasks.

-This is why I used GruntJS.
-[This tutorial helped out](http://www.bymichaellancaster.com/blog/introduction-to-task-runner-gruntjs/).
+This is why I used Gulp.js.
+[This tutorial helped out](http://markgoodyear.com/2014/01/getting-started-with-gulp/).
+So did [Michael Wales](http://michaelwales.com/articles/getting-started-with-gulpjs/)!

-Of course, the docs and plugins at [GruntJS](http://www.gruntjs.com) also helped.
+Of course, the docs and plugins at [GulpJS](http://www.gulpjs.com) also helped.

 ## Website Performance Optimization portfolio project